ChinaMisakaNetwork/Old-MisakaBot-Base-on-OPQBot/README.md

 # CLIENT
-This is the branch for the client of Misaka Network
+This is the branch for the client of Misaka Network\n Requirement:\n
-Requirement:
-Windows: libmysql.dll
+Windows: libmysql.dll\n
-Linux & MacOS: mysql installed within $PATH
+Linux & MacOS: mysql installed within $PATH\n